WR4F/ZeroChat/README.md

 ## Installation & Usage
-Download ZeroChat, go into the folder it's in locally, and install all NodeJS libraries it needs to run:
+Run the following commands to download ZeroChat (Windows computers will need [git](https://git-scm.com/download/win) installed), go into the folder it's in locally, and install all NodeJS libraries it needs to run:
 ```
 git clone https://github.com/rslay/ZeroChat zerochat
 cd zerochat
 npm install
 ```
 Run the program with `node zerochat.js`.
-If that doesn't work try `nodejs zerochat.js`
+If that doesn't work try `nodejs zerochat.js`.

 ## Upcoming features